 What the best CSMs have long done through instinct must now be designed into the system.

 To do that well, the CSM has to speak a different language.
 Product fluency still matters, but product fluency alone will not elevate the relationship.
 A CSM who only talks about features will remain anchored with users and managers who care about day-to-day execution.
 A CSM who understands the business case, the customer’s priorities, the economic value of progress, and the risks of delay earns the right to operate at a different level.
-That is how the role moves from product guide to strategic advisor.
-It stops centering the software itself and starts centering the outcome the software was meant to create.
+That is how the role moves from product guide to strategic advisor: it stops centering the software and starts centering the outcome the software was meant to create.

 AI should remove friction, not replace judgment.
 The point is not to standardize personality.
 The point is to standardize the moments that matter.